hep-statistics-serialization-standard/hep-statistics-serialization-standard/README.rst

 ***********************
 HEP Statistics Standard
 ***********************
-Welcome to the main page of the High Energy Physics Statiscs Standard
+Welcome to the High Energy Physics Statiscs Standard.

 In short
 ========